Sanketkshirsagar05/Python-Fraud-Detection-System/README.md

-# 💳 Credit Card Fraud Detection System
+# 💳 Fraud Detection System

 A Machine Learning project that detects **fraudulent credit card transactions** using transaction data, customer information, and location-based features.
 The model predicts whether a transaction is **fraudulent or legitimate** and is deployed using a **Streamlit web application**.